External Stakeholders in a Project: Who They Are and How They Drive Project Success

 | Examples | Sponsor, team, managers, analysts | Clients, vendors, regulators, investors |

-Managing external stakeholders without knowing their role is like navigating without a map.
+Managing them without knowing their role is like navigating without a map.
 You’ll eventually get somewhere, just not where you planned.

 According to PMI,